 In order to bring more of our incredible collection to local and global audiences, we have embarked on a once-in-a-generation project to transform how we care for and share our collection with the world.

-Construction has begun on a collection management facility at the National Collections Centre in Wiltshire, which will provide stable conditions for the long-term management and care of the collection, enhancing our ability to lend items and increasing public access to the collection.
+Construction begun in February 2019 of a collection management facility at the National Collections Centre in Wiltshire, which will provide stable conditions for the long-term management and care of the collection, enhancing our ability to lend items and increasing public access to the collection.

-By the time this sector-leading facility opens for regular public tours, school and research visits in 2023, over 300,000 items will have moved into the new building from their current home at the Blythe House object store in west London.
+Over 300,000 items held at Blythe House in London are in the process of being moved into a new building at the National Collections Centre in Wiltshire.
 As part of our work, these historic items are being photographed and published online for the first time, creating one of the most extensive online scientific collections in the world.

 Thousands of items on existing long-term loans, touring exhibitions and loans from the Science Museum’s Library and Archive collections (including photographs) will be unaffected.